Nsustain/nsustain.com/README.md

 who were trying to find
 an idea we can work on,
-an idea that touches our heart, an idea that's worth our time and evotion, but we couldn't.
+an idea that touches our heart, an idea that's worth our time and devotion, but we couldn't.
 It was such a tragedy that - although we wanted to help - we couldn't find a specific problem